llama.cpp Backend Options

 - Installation: Requires manual installation of

-llama-serverin system PATH - Notes: Not enabled by default; set
+llama-serverin system PATH - Enable: Set

 ROCm Channel Configuration